Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Research Approach

 Even though Ren had their own hypothesis for enhancing donor engagement, we still needed to validate it while digging into donors' general pain points.
-We started by guiding our research from a mindset of discovery.
-Then we began considering ways to target the specific topics of interest by incorporating targeted, validation-focused methods.
-We refined Ren's particular areas of interest into the following topics:

 • In particular, why do donors open donor-advised funds?